faressc/dl4ad/slides/07-tricks_of_the_trade.md

 - Check for class imbalance
 - Visualize distributions of features and pay special attention to outliers
 - Finally, normalize or standardize features if necessary
+- Check for data leakage between train and validation sets

 ---